 Africa offers some of the best wildlife viewing opportunities in the world.
 The “Big Five” (lion, elephant, rhino, buffalo, and the elusive leopard) take the center stage on safari but don’t forget that the smaller, less glamorous animals (like impalas, zebras and hyenas) can be just as fun and exciting to see.
 When it comes to safaris, nothing can really beat the Great Migration in Tanzania’s Serengeti or Kenya’s Masai Mara.
 Other great safari destinations are the Okavango Delta in Botswana and Kruger National Park in South Africa.
 No wonder that Africa’s 10 most luxurious safari lodges are located within these areas.
 The majority of them is operated by the 3 most luxurious safari companies on the continent: &Beyond, Wilderness Safaris and Singita.

-There is more info below the slideshow.
+There is more info (with reviews and Youtube clips) below the slideshow.
 Think I missed one?
 Share your favorite safari lodge in the comments section, or take my poll at the bottom of the page!